-Equitable E-Mobility Rebate Program Coming Soon!
+Equitable E-Mobility Rebate Program Now Accepting Applications!

 Rebate Overview

-1. $5,000 rebate for approved new vehicle rebate
+1. $5,000.00 rebate for approved new and used vehicle rebate.

 Program Requirements:

-2. Be a purchaser of a new or used eligible Battery Electric Vehicle (BEV) purchased at a licensed Automobile Dealership in the Virgin Islands or at a qualified licensed Out-Of-Territory dealership, with a final purchase price at or below the final sales and purchase price agreement of $65,000.00† for new vehicles, and $40,000.00‡ for used vehicles with under 20,000 miles.
+2. Be a purchaser of a new or used eligible Battery Electric Vehicle (BEV) purchased at a licensed Automobile Dealership in the Virgin Islands or at a licensed Out-Of-Territory dealership with a final purchase price at or below the final sales and purchase price agreement of $65,000.00† for new vehicles, and $40,000.00‡ for used vehicles with under 20,000 miles.

-$65,000.00 price cap does not include taxes, registration fees, delivery fees, incentives, or rebates, etc.
+• $65,000.00 price cap does not include taxes, registration fees, delivery fees, incentives, or rebates, etc.

-$40,000.00 price cap does not include taxes, registration fees, delivery fees, incentives, or rebates, etc.
+• $40,000.00 price cap does not include taxes, registration fees, delivery fees, incentives, or rebates, etc.

 Rebate Limitations: